 The European Union's commitment to effective multilateralism, with the United Nations at its core, is a central element of the EU’s external policy, as set out in the EU Global Strategy for Foreign and Security Policy.
 To respond successfully to global crises, threats and challenges, the international community needs an efficient multilateral system, founded on universal rules and values.
 The United Nations (UN) is a key EU partner and an indispensable global forum for tackling global challenges, within the overall framework of the 2030 Agenda and its 17 Sustainable Development Goals.

-Economically also, the EU has benefited greatly from the multilateral rules-based system which allows for free and fair trade.
+Economically, the EU has benefited greatly from the multilateral rules-based system which creates the framework for free and fair trade.
 Protectionism would reduce growth in the EU and around the world, and could mean lower standards and unfair competition.

 The EU Global Strategy envisages the strengthening of multilateral processes where they already exist (e.g. trade, maritime security, marine resources) and the expansion of fledgling international regimes in areas such as disarmament, arms control or international criminal law.
-The EU also aspires to play a leading role in supporting the emergence of multilateral governance notably in areas like cyber security, digital economy, space or health.
+The EU also aspires to play a leading role in supporting the emergence of multilateral governance in areas such as cyber security, digital economy, space and health.

-The EU each year adopts priorities for its relations with the UN and for the UN General Assembly.
-The priorities adopted over recent years make clear that the EU remains committed to strengthening the United Nations and to playing an active role at the UN in all relevant areas.
+The EU adopts annual priorities for its relations with the UN and for the UN General Assembly.
+These make clear that the EU is committed to strengthening the United Nations and to playing an active role at the UN in all relevant areas.
 The EU priorities also stress key challenges ahead, including the need for global responsibility-sharing on migration and refugees, solving crises, sustaining peace, and tackling terrorism and violent extremism.

 Since 2011, the EU is an observer with enhanced status at the UN General Assembly.
 This allows the EU to present common positions, make interventions, present proposals and participate in the general debate each September.
 The EU has no vote but is party to more than 50 UN multilateral agreements and conventions as the only non-State participant.
 It has obtained a special “full participant” status in a number of important UN conferences, as for example, the UN Conference on Financing for Development or the UN Conference on Women.